 The development of the Valhall & Hod fields has progressed positively during the year.
-The production from Valhall increased during the year, although somewhat lower than planned, due to delays in the stimulation program, related to testing of the new "Single-Trip-Multi-Frac" technology, and consequently start of production from new wells.
+The production from Valhall increased during the year, although somewhat lower than planned, due to delays in the stimulation programme, related to testing of the new "Single-Trip-Multi-Frac" technology, and consequently start of production from new wells.
 The new technology was successfully applied on one of the wells brought on stream in the fourth quarter, representing a world-first for a new method of well stimulation offshore, with significant time and cost savings potential.
+During the year, the Valhall Flank West development project successfully developed, with first oil achieved towards the end of the year.

-In December, the first oil was achieved by the Valhall Flank West development project.
 This is the first development project we have participated in as a partner in the Valhall area, and we are proud to be part of such a successful project and strong team.
 Not only did the project team deliver on the ambition of making the safest project ever, the team also delivered ahead of schedule and within budget.
-With Valhall Flank West on stream, this represents another important step towards achieving the partnership's ambition of another billion barrels from Valhall.
+With Valhall Flank West on stream, this represents an important step towards achieving the partnership's ambition of another billion barrels from Valhall.